wdemp/AWS-SysOps-Whizlabs-Test-1/README.md

 Wrong Answer: Attach a NAT Gateway
 Reason it's Wrong: The reason my answer was wrong was because an egress only gateway is used for IPV6, while a NAT Gateway would be used more for instances in a private subnet wnen used to communicate with the internet(whizlabs)
 Reason why "Egress only Internet Gateway" is correct: An Egrees only Inernet Gateway is the best answer to this question for a few reasons.
 The first reason is the question explicitly states that IPV6 needs to be used on the instance and can initiate outgoing traffic to the internet.
 An egrees only internet gateway is designed specifically for IPV6.
 The other reason is that since in this scenario you want to make sure that no other traffic is coming in.
-An engrees only Internet Gateway can
+An engrees only Internet Gateway can ensure that your instance communicates with the proper traffic you want it to.

+Q2: